 When the grant is awarded, unless it is modified by agreement with LSC, the applicant is committed to the budget submitted in the application, including contributions from the Applicant, from other LSC-funded partners, and from non-LSC funded partners.
 Be sure that the anticipated additional resources are realistic.
-Grantees may need to change their budgets during the course of the project, and many of these TIG budget changes require LSC approval.
+Grantees may need to change their budgets during the project, and many of these TIG budget changes require LSC approval.

-LSC will allow costs that are directly allocable to the project, subject to 45 CFR Part 1630.
+LSC will allow costs that are directly allocable to the project, subject to 45 CFR Part 1630, Cost Standards and Procedures.
 This includes costs for: personnel; fringe benefits; purchase or rental of computer hardware, software, and other end-user equipment; telecommunication services and related equipment; consultants and other contractual services, including evaluators; travel; and supplies.
-Please note: Administrative costs must be captured through these line items only; no general 'administrative cost' line item will be approved.
-All costs must be reasonable and directly related to the project, and included in the approved project budget.
+Please note that all costs for the proposed grant must be captured through line items only; no general "administrative cost" line item will be approved.
+Indirect costs are not eligible costs under a Technology Initiative Grant and will not be approved.
+All costs must be reasonable and directly related to the project and included in the approved project budget.
+Costs based on actual usage must be justified with supporting data and documentation.
+The award of a grant does not constitute prior approval of a subgrant or contract unless the grant award document specifically states otherwise.

-D. Description of Budget Line Items
+Budget Line Items

 Salaries and Wages: Include the salary or wages of all personnel who will staff or have responsibilities for the proposed project, indicating the share that will be attributable to LSC, the applicant, or another partner, either LSC-Funded or Non LSC-Funded.
 Each staff person included in the budget must be described in both the application Narrative and in the Budget Narrative.
 Individuals or personnel from other organizations with whom the applicant is planning to contract or subgrant TIG Funds will have their information listed separately in the appropriate Contracts and Subgrants budget line and in the Third-Party Contracting Form.
-For Columns (A) and (B) list each individual separately with his/her title, the percentage of time or number of hours that will apply to the grant and the annual salary or hourly rate applicable.
-Example: Joe Smith, the IT Director, will spend 30% of his time on the project. $30\% \times \$60,000 = \$20,000$.
+For Columns (A) and (B) list everyone separately with his/her title, the percentage of time or number of hours that will apply to the grant and the annual salary or hourly rate applicable.
+Example: Joe Smith, the IT Director, will spend 30% of his time on the project.
+30% x \$60,000 = \$20,000.